UltraEngine/tableplusplus/README.md

 If you use this code you must include this unmodified README file somewhere in your application directory or subdirectory where it is accessible to the end user.

-This unmodified readme file must be included in any source code distribution.
+This unmodified readme file must be included in any source code distribution, or distribution of code derived from this code.

 You may not misrepresent the origin of this code.